ironerumi/extension_calendar_common_ground/README.md

 3. **Review and Book**:
    - Review the suggested time slots in your preferred language format
+   - Select the slots you want to book by checking the boxes
+   - Enter a **meeting title** in the dedicated title field
+   - Add detailed **meeting notes, agenda, or instructions** in the expandable memo field (optional)
    - Copy formatted slots to share with others, or
-   - Click "Book Meeting" to create a calendar event
+   - Click "Book Selected" to create calendar events with your title and memo automatically included

 ## Configuration Options